 An opportunity to invest in better-performing companies.
 A growing amount of research proves this.
 ESG companies are showing annualized returns of 5.46%, a slightly better performance than the S&P 500’s 5.43% over the same period.

-Starting an ESG portfolio can be challenging for the uninitiated, but it doesn’t have to be difficult.
-Since building an investment portfolio takes time, investors can seek the help of robo or in-person advisors to build and manage investment portfolios based on their goals and risk tolerance.
+Starting an ESG portfolio can be challenging for the uninitiated, but it doesn’t have to be.
+Since building an investment portfolio takes time, investors can seek the help of Robo or in-person advisors to build and manage portfolios based on their goals and risk tolerance.

-While it’s good to rely on advisors when choosing companies to invest in, it also pays to conduct your own research, especially if you’re an investor that puts huge importance on values and ethical practices.
+While it’s good to rely on advisors when choosing companies to invest in, it also pays to conduct your research, especially if you’re an investor who puts huge importance on values and ethical practices.

 Read reviews from independent research firms to determine how a company or funds score in the ESG department.
-Be in the know of the ESG Investing Trends, so you won’t be left behind.
+Be aware of the ESG Investing Trends so you won’t be left behind.

 See Related: What is the Sharing Economy?
 Important Pros & Cons to Know